ABOUT THE HUB

 audience: students, faculty, staff, and alumni.

 The University of Texas at Austin has a strong tradition of student organizations that assist in fulfilling a complete college experience.
-In the 1980′s, well-respected Greek filmmaker, Athina Rachel Tsangari, who was an RTF graduate student at the time, founded such an organization when she established “The Cage.”
+In the 1990′s, well-respected Greek filmmaker, Athina Rachel Tsangari, who was an RTF graduate student at the time, founded such an organization when she established “The Cage.”
 The Cage’s mission was to help students find resources in order to successfully produce their films.
-It drew its name from the caged room—the fourth wall of the room was literally made up of caged fencing—that was allotted to the organization in the second-floor basement/alley-level of the CMB building, immediately next door to the former site of Equipment Checkout.
-Rebranded to The Hub in 2020, this updated resource has the same aim as it has had since the 80s: to support Radio-Television-Film students with their productions, and to offer them opportunities.
+It drew its name from the caged room—the fourth wall of the room was literally made up of chain-link fencing—that was allotted to the organization in the second-floor basement/alley-level of the CMB building, immediately next door to the former site of Equipment Checkout.
+Rebranded The Hub in 2021, this updated resource has the same aim as it has had since the 90s: to support Radio-Television-Film students with their productions, and to offer them opportunities.